anshap1719/image-hdr/README.md

 The library is still in early stages of development, but aims to provide a crate that can handle all HDR merging needs.
 Towards that end, the following todos are the top priority:

--   Ability to provide exposure times and gains manually when metadata is unavailable.
 -   Tone mapping algorithm implementations.
 -   Improve performance.